 Payments for ISoP membership subscriptions are taken via our secure payment provider Stripe.
 The ISoP website does not store or process payment information locally.
 That information is securely transmitted to, and stored by the Payment Gateway itself (Stripe).
-Although some limited information about the Credit Cards may be stored in the ISoP database including the last 4 digits and expiration date of user’s Credit Card.
-This is used for Expiring Card Reminder Emails.
+Although some limited information about the Credit Cards may be stored in the ISoP database including the last 4 digits and expiration date of the user’s credit card; this is used for Expiring Card Reminder Emails.

 In the event that Credit Card credentials may have expired or changed you will be invited by email to update the details via Update your Information (when logged in to your account).

 Upon request, membership fees can only be refunded, minus the bank charges, up to one month after the membership renewal date.
 After this date, no refunds will be available.

 A ‘Pre-Paid’ membership subscription is used for Members who have attended one of our events.
 A ISoP annual subscription may have been included in the cost for attending the event (Annual Meeting,…) or a Member may have signed up during the event.
 During the first week of January ‘Pre-Paid’ Members will receive an email notification inviting them to register on the ISoP website.

 Once registered, Members will have full access to all ISoP Membership benefits until 31st January of the same year.
 Once Membership has expired users will be invited by email notification to ‘renew’ to a ‘Standard Membership’ – See terms above.